kristianmandrup/repo-manager/README.md

 -	[Roots](http://roots.cx/)
 -	Jeet (optional)

+STOP USING: Markoa LAYOUTS and PARTIALS!!!
+Instead use Jade features for this!!!

 Npm installs (Roots will take care of most of these...)

 -	`npm install -g jeet`